airicbear/izoneapp/README.md

 ## Developer Notes

+### App and repository size

+The app and repository size may be quite large due to the high quality images in the `assets/images` folder.
+Somethings to consider may include image compression, fetching images using networking, or allowing the user to download more pictures in local storage while keeping a default gallery in the repository.

 ### Database

 I initially tried using SQLite hence the `assets/izoneapp.db` but then exported it to `assets/izone.json` after realizing how much easier it would be to just use JSON.